 Digital transformation is the incorporation of computer-based technologies into an organization's products, processes and strategies.
-Organizations undertake digital transformation to better engage and serve their workforce and customers and thus improve their ability to compete.
+Organizations undertake digital transformation to better engage and serve their workforce and customers, and thus, improve their ability to compete.
 In challenging economic times, operational efficiency and cost optimization can also become important transformation objectives.

 Often large in scope, a digital transformation initiative can require an examination and reinvention of all facets of an organization, from supply chains and workflows, to employee skill sets and org charts, to customer interactions and value proposition to stakeholders.

 Successful digital transformations yield ongoing business benefits: Digital technologies and processes enable organizations to adeptly respond to customer demands in the present and as demands evolve.
 Digital transformation also builds the infrastructure and skills required for taking advantage of fast-evolving technologies that could confer a competitive advantage.

 A digital transformation strategy positions organizations to survive and thrive in a future where technology is the critical economic driver.

 But transformation requires cultural adjustment as well as technology adoption.
 Business leaders must build agile organizations able to deal with change and uncertainty as permanent fixtures of corporate life.
 In doing so, they'll be better equipped to navigate rapidly emerging developments such as the latest generation of artificial intelligence (AI).
 AI is poised to have an enormous influence on the methods and goals of digital transformation.

 "AI is fundamentally changing the landscape of digital transformation by revolutionizing how businesses operate," said Angelic Gibson, CIO of AvidXchange, a fintech in Charlotte, N.C.

 The digitization of society started in the late 20th century and underwent rapid acceleration in the first two decades of the 21st century, spurring a growing need for digital transformation across industries.